OAGi/Score/docs/user_guide/index.rst

 extension, i.e., adding/removing the data elements via BCCs or ASCCs, he/she is actually editing the UEGACC.
-DEN pattern of the UEGACC is the concatenation of the [Name of the BIE node parent to the extension node] and the string “User Extension Group.
-Details”.
+DEN pattern of the UEGACC is the concatenation of the [Name of the BIE node parent to the extension node] and the string "User Extension Group.
+Details".
 The user may open UEGACC in the Core Component to make edits.
 See `End User Core Component Management <#life-cycle-dependency-between-eucc-and-bie-extension>`__. data elements appear as if they were direct children of the Application